-Decrease in Bounce Rates:
+2) The decrease in Bounce Rates:

 With a strong decrease in desktop growth, one of our lead generation clients gets over 85% of their traffic from mobile devices and still in increasing trend.
 Most of their visitors come in from their native app and the rest all via their mobile website.
 However, their mobile site bounce rate kept getting higher day by day.